Events and activities with our Learning team

 Three local groups worked with the learning team to each create a handling box of museum objects.
 Each group made decisions about the design of their box and its name, the items to be included and how information would be shared about the objects.

 The team really enjoyed working with the following groups to develop these boxes: Pollok Children’s Centre, Amina Muslim Women’s Resource Centre and Southside Housing Association.

 The boxes will be an excellent resource, which the team will use in their community-based work across the city and in the museum for years to come.

 A small selection of the objects chosen and the interpretation written by the groups will feature in a future exhibition at the museum.
+Watch this space!